How do you get a German Shepherd to stop biting while teething?

 1. Ease his pain

-Since pain is one of the main reasons teething puppies bite, soothing that ache can go a long way towards teaching him to stop biting you.
+Since pain is one of the main reasons teething puppies bite, soothing that ache can go a long way toward teaching him to stop biting you.

-While some herbal remedies can also soothe pain, I feel like you really need to talk to your vet before administering them.
+If your pup’s discomfort persists or seems really intense, you might want to check with your vet to see if there are any puppy-safe pain relievers they recommend.
+While some herbal remedies can also soothe pain, I feel like you really need to talk to your vet before administering them, too.

 2. Give him alternatives to your hand

-Since you puppy wants to use his mouth to explore, give him plenty of opportunities to do so using “safe to bite” things!
+I kind of touched on this above, but since not all bitey behavior is related to teething pain, I figure it deserves its own spot on the list.
+Since your puppy wants to use his mouth to explore, give him plenty of opportunities to do so using “safe to bite” things!

 Stock up on a nice range of toys & chews with different textures (see list below for recommendations).